wills-alt/GameSec2026-Supplementary-when-to-cut-the-rope/README.md

 If you use this code, please cite:

 **LIPO+:**
-> LIPO+: Frugal global optimization for lipschitz functions, Serr{\'e}, Ga{\"e}tan and Beja-Battais, Perceval and Chirrane, Sophia and Kalogeratos, Argyris and Vayatis, Nicolas *Pro. of the 13th Hellenic Conference on Artificial Intelligence*, 2024.
+> LIPO+: Frugal global optimization for lipschitz functions, Serré, Gaétan and Beja-Battais, Perceval and Chirrane, Sophia and Kalogeratos, Argyris and Vayatis, Nicolas *Pro. of the 13th Hellenic Conference on Artificial Intelligence*, 2024.

 **CTR-LIPO Stackelberg model:**
 > `Arnold Willie Kouam Kounchou, Stefan Rass`, "When to Cut the Rope: Optimal Timing of Cyber-Defense Interventions Against Adaptive Advanced Persistent Threats," *International Conference on Game Theory and AI for Security*, `2026`.